Telegrams in Australia - 1912-1988.

 • no schedule number;

-• rate for inter-state telegrams has been increased to 1s 4d - hence the printing must have been early in 1923.
+• the rate for inter-state telegrams had been increased to 1s 4d - hence the printing must have been in late 1923 or later.

 Confirmation